sous-chefs/nginx/README.md

 * `node['nginx']['types_hash_bucket_size']` - Used for the
   `types_hash_bucket_size` configuration directive.
 * `node['nginx']['proxy_read_timeout']` - defines a timeout (between two
   successive read operations) for reading a response from the proxied server.
+* `node['nginx']['client_max_body_size']` - specifies the maximum accepted body
+  size of a client request, as indicated by the request header Content-Length.

 ### Attributes for configuring the gzip module